* Trump says pact would hurt economy, cost jobs

 Senate Democratic leader Chuck Schumer called the decision "one of the worst policy moves made in the 21st century because of the huge damage to our economy, our environment and our geopolitical standing."

 U.S. Senator Bernie Sanders, who sought the Democratic presidential nomination last year, said: "At this moment, when climate change is already causing devastating harm around the world, we do not have the moral right to turn our backs on efforts to preserve this planet for future generations."

 The United States had committed to reduce emissions by 26-28 percent from 2005 levels by 2025.
 The United States, accounts for more than 15 percent of total worldwide greenhouse gas emissions, second only to China.

 Supporters of the pact said his move means the United States can no longer be trusted to fulfill international commitments.
 Trump's announcement fulfilled a campaign pledge.
 He has called climate change a hoax.

 Leading climate scientists say greenhouse gas emissions trap heat in the atmosphere and have caused a warming planet, sea level rise, droughts and more frequent violent storms.

 Scientists said U.S. withdrawal from the deal could speed up the effects of global climate change, worsening heat waves, floods, droughts and storms.

 Last year was the warmest since records began in the 19th century, as global average temperatures continued a rise dating back decades that scientists attribute to greenhouse gases.

-(Additinal reporting by Timothy Gardner, Roberta Rampton; and Eric Walsh in Washington, Robin Emmott and Robert-Jan Bartunek in Brussels, Michelle Nichols at the United Nations; Writing by Will Dunham; Editing by Cynthia Osterman and Peter Cooney)
+(Reporting by Valerie Volcovici, Timothy Gardner, Jeff Mason, and Roberta Rampton; Additional reporting by Eric Walsh, Robin Emmott and Robert-Jan Bartunek in Brussels, Michelle Nichols at the U.N.; Writing by Will Dunham; Editing by Nick Zieminski and Cynthia Osterman and David Gregorio)